Kapruvia® (difelikefalin) reco - GuruFocus.com

 Recommendation will enable eligible patients in England, Wales and Northern Ireland to access the first licensed treatment for moderate-to-severe chronic kidney disease (CKD)-associated pruritus in adult patients on haemodialysis

-ST. GALLEN, Switzerland and STAMFORD, Conn., May 18, 2023 (GLOBE NEWSWIRE) -- Vifor Fresenius Medical Care Renal Pharma (VFMCRP) and Cara Therapeutics, Inc. ( CARA) today announced that England’s National Institute for Health and Care Excellence (NICE) has recommended Kapruvia® for the treatment of moderate-to-severe CKD-associated pruritus in adult patients on haemodialysis.
-The decision follows authorisation from the UK’s Medicines and Healthcare products Regulatory Agency (MHRA) in April 2022.
+ST. GALLEN, Switzerland and STAMFORD, Conn., May 18, 2023 /PRNewswire/ -- Vifor Fresenius Medical Care Renal Pharma (VFMCRP) and Cara Therapeutics, Inc. (Nasdaq: CARA) today announced that England's National Institute for Health and Care Excellence (NICE) has recommended Kapruvia® for the treatment of moderate-to-severe CKD-associated pruritus in adult patients on haemodialysis.
+The decision follows authorisation from the UK's Medicines and Healthcare products Regulatory Agency (MHRA) in April 2022.

 "The recommendation of Kapruvia® by NICE is a key step on our journey to bring this breakthrough treatment to in-centre haemodialysis patients living with moderate-to-severe CKD-associated pruritus in the UK," said Fabio Dorigotti, Head Global Medical Affairs of CSL Vifor.
 "We look forward to continue working with the National Health Service to ensure access to this important medicine for patients as quickly as possible."